CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 However, **Wesser** found out there's more to that.
 This is not a game bug -- instead, it was a mistake made when HOODLUM initially defeated SecuROM in the 1.0 executable back in 2005!
 A chunk of code obfuscated by DRM was decrypted incorrectly, resulting in this breakage, which has later been carried over by **listener** to his famous Compact EXE.
-Wesser figured out this issue in detail, and reimplemented the missing chunk of code that's now also included in SilentPatch.
+Wesser figured out this issue in detail and reimplemented the missing chunk of code that's now also included in SilentPatch.

 If only listener was still around to update the Compact EXE... 😔